MuaadhS/Robotic-Hardware-Systems/Weekly_activities1.md

 </P>

 ### Industrial PC (IPC)
 Industial PCs (IPC) are computers that are designed and constructed based on industrial standards, such as robustness, reliability, redundancy and high quality materials.
-This type of controllors are mainly used in Manufacturing, Data collection and storage, and SCADA systems.
+This type of controllors are mainly used in Manufacturing, communication, telecommunication, and SCADA systems.
 <p align="center">
 <img src="Boxpc627.jpg" width="250" height="300"></P>